-If you are still in credit-card debt, now’s the time to get serious.
+If you are still in credit card debt, now’s the time to get serious.
 I mean it!
 Revisit Chapter 7 in my Debt-Proof Living book.
-Create your RDRP today, and commit to it as you’ve never committed before.
-(What?
-You’re not familiar with Debt-Proof Living—the DPL textbook?
-That’s a change you can and need to make right now.
-Check your local bookstore, library, or Amazon.com for a copy.)
+Create your rapid debt-repayment plan today, and commit to it as you’ve never committed before.
+(Check your local bookstore, library, or Amazon.)

-Start beefing up your savings—your CF, retirement account or other savings vehicles.
+Start beefing up your savings—your emergency fund, retirement account, or other savings vehicles.
 Even if all you can save right now is your pocket change, do it.
 Get serious about cutting back even more than you think possible so you have more to save.
 I predict that in years to come if you have one regret it will be that you did not save more money.

 If you find yourself in over your head in a house you cannot afford, it’s time to move.
 You need to downsize into a house you can afford.
 Of course, I do not know your exact situation, but if you are hanging on by a thread, hoping that a loan modification will suddenly make your home affordable, think very carefully.
 And, weigh every issue.